“There is nothing truer in this world than the love of a good dog.” – Mira Grant

 - Protect both yourself and your dog from excessive heat by walking when it is cooler

-You may just find that selecting and owning your pet is both one of the most rewarding decisions you have ever made.
-And along with those rewards, you will find that there are some really great health benefits.
+You may just find that selecting and owning a pet might be one of the most rewarding decisions you will ever make.
+And along with those rewards, you will find that there are some really great, and real, physical and mental health benefits!